-Formatted: Superscript Formatted: Superscript Formatted: Superscript students who wish to bring a copy to an interview with an admissions officer, coach, or prospective employer.
+days before the transcript needs to be sent.
+Only UNOFFICIAL transcripts will be given directly to students who wish to bring a copy to an interview with an admissions officer, coach, or prospective employer.
 In this case, the transcript will be clearly marked as UNOFFICIAL.